Issued 21 May 2018 | Updated 25 November 2019

 - promoting and maintaining adherence to the professional principles.

-We may grant a waiver to resolve a regulatory conflict between our rules and regulations and those of another body that regulates the applicant, or to avoid unnecessary duplication of regulatory requirements.
+We may grant a waiver to resolve a regulatory conflict between our Standards and Regulations and those of another body that regulates the applicant, or to avoid unnecessary duplication of regulatory requirements.

 A waiver will not be granted if: